My Book-Mrs. Paddington and the Silver Mousetraps

 If you could take a trip anywhere in the world, where might you like to visit?
 Purpleannie recently came back from a trip to the country of China.
 China is found on the continent of Asia.
 From the east coast of the United States, it took her 16 hours to reach the capital city of Beijing.Locate the country of China on a world map.

-Learn more about the country at China at these link:
+Learn more about the country at China:

 The Forbidden City is located in Beijing, the capital city of China.
 It was the royal palace for twenty-four emperors during the Ming and Qing dynasties.Since yellow was the color of the emperors(kings of China), you will see lots of this color in the Forbidden City.
 Because the number 9 is considered to be very lucky to the Chinese, there are 9999 rooms in the Forbidden City.
 The Forbidden City got its name because it was forbidden for anyone to enter the gates without permission.